ant-design/ant-design/docs/react/migration-v5.en-US.md

 ### Technology adjustment

-- Deprecate less, adopt CSS-in-JS, for better support of dynamic themes.
+- Remove less, adopt CSS-in-JS, for better support of dynamic themes.
 The bottom layer uses [@ant-design/cssinjs](https://github.com/ant-design/cssinjs) as a solution.
-  - All less files are deprecated, and less variables are no longer exported.
+  - All less files are removed, and less variables are no longer exported.
   - Css files are no longer included in package.
 Since CSS-in-JS supports importing on demand, the original `antd/dist/antd.css` has also been abandoned.
 If you need to reset some basic styles, please import `antd/dist/reset.css`.
-- Deprecated css variables and dynamic theme built on top of them.
+- Remove css variables and dynamic theme built on top of them.
-- Deprecate `lib`, only provide `dist` and `es` in package.
+- Remove `lib`, only provide `dist` and `es` in package.

 ### Compatibility

 - DO NOT support IE browser anymore.

-#### Component API
+#### Component API adjustment

 - The classname API of the component popup box is unified to `popupClassName`, and `dropdownClassName` and other similar APIs will be replaced.
   - AutoComplete